billbudge/WebEditorFramework/examples/functioncharts/README.md

 The key features in this diagram are:

-1. Abstractions for indexing ('[i]'), setting the pivot, and swapping ('swap') are defined first.
+1. Abstractions for getting the pivot index for [lo..hi], swapping ('swap') at indices (i, j), and binary predicates for comparing at (i, j) are defined first.
 These will make the quicksort generic.

-1. (TODO, make the comparison functions generic.)

 1. The generic functions are inputs in the outermost scope 'quicksort', but can be used in nested function definitions such as 'advToSwap', 'partition', and 'quicksort'.
 This simplifies the inputs and outputs of the helpers, reducing the number of wires.
 This is just like closure in Javascript.

 1. The generic do-while function calls the abstract 'body' function until the abstract 'cond' function returns false.
 The body function takes 1 input parameter and returns 1 output.
 The do-while function passes the body result to the cond function to perform the loop test.
 If it's true, do-while calls itself recursively, passing the result of body in to itself.
 If false, then the result of body is returned.
 Thus, do-while returns the result of the last call to body.
 Note that body must execute before cond, since it's "upstream" from it.

-1. 'quickStep' doesn't return a meaninful result (it's true if sorting happened, otherwise undefined if we return.)
-However, the result is important, since it drives the execution.
+1. 'quicksort' doesn't return a meaninful result (it's true if sorting happened, otherwise undefined if we return.)
+However, the result must be consumed, since it drives the execution.
 This is important because this quicksort has important side effects.

-1. Finally, 'quicksort' defines a function that takes in the generic function parameters and returns a function to sort given a length.
+1. Finally, 'quicksort' defines a function that takes in the generic function parameters and returns a function to sort given a range [lo..hi].

 TODO text for quicksort application.